kindl/Hypatia/README.md

 ```
 module Example

+# Define a vector with two constructors
+# A vector can have either two or three elements
+type Vector a = Vec2 a a | Vec3 a a a

+# There can also be types without constructors
+type Void

+# A shorthand for the native number type
 alias Numeral = Native.Numeral

-# Functions without implementation are taken from Native.lua
+# Functions without implementation are imported from Native.lua
-circle : Vector Numeral -> Numeral -> Native.Unit
+circle : Vector Numeral -> Numeral -> Void
-setColor : Vector Numeral -> Native.Unit
+setColor : Vector Numeral -> Void

-type Vector a = Vec2 a a | Vec3 a a a

 draw _ = let { _ = setColor (Vec3 40 30 240) } in circle (Vec2 400 300) 200
 ```